lunduniversity/templates/latex/readme.txt

 Use the command tool to get the path for the local tree:
 > kpsewhich -var-value=TEXMFHOME

-Standard installations gives the following values of <TEXMFHOME>
+The trees for beamer and ulundletter should be placed under <TEXMFHOME>/tex/latex/.
+For standard installations that means
-* Windows: <User>\texmf\
+* Windows: <User>\texmf\tex\latex\
-* Linux: ~/Library/texmf/
+* Linux: ~/Library/texmf/tex/latex/
-* MAC: ~/Library/texmf/
+* MAC: ~/Library/texmf/tex/latex/

-The tree here is given as the sub-tree under <TEXMFHOME>/lex/latex/.
-So, copy the sub-tree, or patts of it, to this location and it should work directly.
+Then it should work.
+(For not too old installations you do not have to re-hash the tex engine search tree).

 MikTeX
 To be written